Missy Peregrym: Career

 Peregrym had her first lead television role on The CW series Reaper from 2007 to 2009.
 Nikki Reed initially played the role in the unaired pilot.
 Reaper was about a young man named Sam who became a bounty hunter for the devil.

 Peregrym's big breakthrough came in 2010 when she landed a lead role in the Canadian television series Rookie Blue in the role of police officer Andy McNally.
 The series aired in North America, simultaneously on the Global Television Network in Canada and on ABC in the United States.
 The show ran for six seasons and ended in 2015.

 In 2012, Peregrym was cast in the leading role of Chloe Jocelyn in Yahoo.com's web-based series Cybergeddon.
-Nine chapters were filmed and are available for viewing as of September 27, 2012.
 The project was supported and funded in part by Norton.
 In 2013, she won a Streamy Award for her role in the web series Cybergeddon.

 In 2014, Peregrym co-starred with Jeff Roop and Eric Balfour in the survival bear attack film Backcountry.

 In 2016, Peregrym was nominated for a Canadian Screen Award for her role in Rookie Blue, but ultimately lost to Orphan Black's Tatiana Maslany.

 In 2017, Peregrym joined the cast of Van Helsing in its second season as Scarlett Harker.
 She played this role on and off for 14 episodes until the show's end in 2021.

 In 2018, Peregrym began her current lead role starring as Agent Maggie Bell in FBI, a series on CBS.
+As of 2026, she is a producer on the show.